XSCE/xsce/docs/VARIABLES.rst

 The vars directory holds two files, default_vars.yml and local_vars.yml.
 The former holds the default values for a number of global variables for the installation.
 The latter allows deployments to override these values.
+These parameters are either ones that a deployment may wish to override, such as xsce_domain, or global constants.

+The inital local_vars.yml file comes from the git repo but is marked not tracked on the first run, so edits will not be lost, and is copied to /etc/xsce/local_vars.yml where it may be edited.
 Changes should not be made to default_vars.yml as they could be overwritten by a subsequent pull from the git repository.
-The inital local_vars.yml file comes from the git repo but is marked not tracked on the first run, so edits will not be lost.
-These parameters are either ones that a deployment may wish to override, such as xsce_domain, or global constants such as xsce_config_file.

 Variables Set in the Admin Console
 ==================================

-When installation is carried out using the Admin Console an additional variable file is used, /etc/xsce/config_vars.yml, which is set via a graphical user interface.
+When installation is carried out using the Admin Console an additional variable file is populated, /etc/xsce/config_vars.yml, which is set via a graphical user interface.
 Values in this file further override values in default_vars.yml and local_vars.yml files.
-It should be kept in mind that no changes are made to the original local_vars.yml file, so that if you go back to doing a manual install, none of the values entered in the Console will have any effect.
-They can, however, be copied from config_vars.yml to local_vars.yml.
+It should be kept in mind that the order of precedence of the variables files is that config_vars.yml overrides local_vars.yml and local_vars.yml overrides default_vars.yml.
+This is true whether the console is used to perform an install or one of the command line scripts.

 Computed or Derived Variables
 =============================

 After ansible has gathered its facts and loaded the variables files, it starts running roles in the order given in the top-level playbook.
 For XSCE the first role is 1-prep.
 This role runs the local_facts module and then sets any variables that are derived from any of the above in computed_vars.yml.
 For this reason the prep tag needs to be included any time an install is done using tags only.

 Role Variables